-Resolution of alleged violations of the Sexual Assault, Sexual Harassment and Sexual Misconduct Policy will occur by administrative action, administrative review, or a Conduct Review Board as determined by the Conduct Review Officer in consultation with appropriate University officials.
+Disciplinary resolution of alleged violations of the Sexual Assault, Sexual Harassment and Sexual Misconduct Policy will occur by administrative action, administrative review, or a Conduct Review Board as determined by the Conduct Review Officer in consultation with appropriate University officials.
 This determination will be based on: the seriousness of the alleged violation(s); the seriousness of potential disciplinary outcomes; the complexity of the facts of the case; and whether the Respondent has accepted responsibility.
 The Conduct Review Officer will endeavor to ensure fairness to all involved and issue sanctions accordingly.
-Mediation will not be used for resolution of these matters.

 All parties involved in a disciplinary proceeding are required to keep the information learned in preparation for the proceedings and at the proceedings private.
 Consistent with the Family Educational Rights and Privacy Act (FERPA) regulations, Conduct Review Board members may not share any copies of documents unless otherwise required by the law.
 All copies provided must be returned to the University at the conclusion of the proceeding and any appeals.

-If the Complainant and/or the Respondent intend to have their Advisor accompany them to any meetings with the Conduct Review Officer, he or she must provide the name and contact information of the Advisor to the Conduct Review Officer at least three business days prior to the meeting.
+If the Complainant and/or the Respondent intend to have their Advisor accompany them to any meetings with the Conduct Review Officer, they must provide the name and contact information of the Advisor to the Conduct Review Officer at least three business days prior to the meeting.

-A. Administrative Action
+1. Administrative Action